 Security Firewalls: The computer servers that run our site are protected by firewalls.
-Firewalls are security devices that are designed to protect network traffic coming into our environment.
+Firewalls are security devices that protect the network traffic and connections between your computer and our servers.

 Automatic Session Timeouts: If you are logged into our secure sites and are idle for a period of time, your session will time out.
 This means that your session will end and you will be required to log in again.

-Secure Registration: The information you provide online as part of the registration process is validated against the information you have previously provided when applying for financing or contacting account manager.
+Secure Registration: The information you provide online as part of the registration process is validated against the information you have previously provided when applying for financing or contacting Customer Care.

-Your actions influence the overall security of your information.
-Here you'll find some important steps that you can take to help protect your information.
+Your actions influence the overall security of your sensitive information.
+Here you'll find some important steps you can take to help protect your information.